 VoICE Immunization Evidence: Educational Attainment

-In a study of children in a Brazilian shantytown, researchers found that the greater number of episodes of persistent diarrhea before age two, the more delayed a child was in terms of school readiness.
+Key Evidence: In a study of children in a Brazilian shantytown, researchers found that the greater the number of episodes of persistent diarrhea before age two, the more delayed a child was in terms of school readiness.
 Overall, each episode of diarrhea delayed a child’s starting school by 0.7 months.
 Likewise, 6-10 years later, increasing episodes of diarrhea before age two predicted delays in age-appropriate educational attainment.

 Survivors of potentially vaccine-preventable tuberculous meningitis have a high school failure rate.

-This study follows up on a 1974 randomized trial of tetanus and cholera vaccine administered to mothers in Bangladesh.
+Key Evidence: This study follows up on a 1974 randomized trial of tetanus and cholera vaccine administered to mothers in Bangladesh.
 At the time of follow up in 1996, there was a clear pattern of increased educational attainment among children whose mothers received tetanus vaccine during pregnancy.
 This pattern was significant for the group of children born to vaccinated mothers with very low levels of education.